Department Website: http://clas.uchicago.edu

 Where to Begin

-Undergraduate students interested in the BA/MA program should begin by discussing this option with the director of undergraduate studies in their major and the College BA/MA adviser (Pete Segall), followed by conversations with the student affairs coordinator of the Latin American and Caribbean Studies program and the Dean of Students Office in either the Division of the Humanities or the Division of the Social Sciences.
+Undergraduate students interested in the BA/MA program should begin by discussing this option with the director of undergraduate studies in their major and their College adviser, followed by conversations with the student affairs coordinator of the Latin American and Caribbean Studies program and the Dean of Students Office in either the Division of the Humanities or the Division of the Social Sciences.
 Interested students are advised to begin these discussions in the spring of their second year in the College.

-Potential applicants should meet with the BA/MA adviser in the College in the autumn of their third year and fill out a BA/MA Worksheet.
-The BA/MA adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within four years.
+Potential applicants should meet with their adviser in the College in the autumn of their third year and fill out a BA/MA Worksheet.
+The adviser’s signature certifies that prospective applicants are far enough along in their College program to complete the course requirements for both degrees within four years.